• Skip to main content

 White wine: use a dry variety, or substitute a bit more stock and a teaspoon of white wine vinegar.

-Mascarpone: it's ideal for thickening the risotto, but substitute a bit of heavy cream, if necessary.
+Mascarpone: it's ideal for thickening the risotto, but substitute heavy cream, if that's what you have.
 Add just a tablespoon at a time because cream will be thinner than mascarpone and we don't want to create a soupy risotto.

 Full ingredient measurements included in the printable recipe card below.